Koopman Spectrum Nonlinear Regulators and Efficient Online Learning

 \subsection{Simulated experiments}

 We illustrate how one can use the costs in Example \ref{examplecost}.
 See Appendix \ref{sec:appsim} for detailed descriptions and results of the experiments.
 Throughout, we used Julia language~\citep{bezanson2017julia} based robotics control package, Lyceum~\citep{summers2020lyceum}, for simulations and visualizations.
-Also, we use Cross-entropy method (CEM) based policy search (\citet{kobilarov2012cross}).
+Also, we use Cross-Entropy Method (CEM) based policy search (\citet{kobilarov2012cross}; one of the population based policy search techniques) to optimize the policy parameter $\Theta$ to minimize the cost in \eqref{goal1}.
+Specifically, at each iteration of CEM, we generate many parameters ($\Theta$s) to compute the loss (i.e., the sum of the Koopman spectrum cost and {\it negative} cumulative reward).
+This is achieved by fitting the transition data to the chosen feature space to estimate its (finite-dimensional realization of) Koopman operator (see Appendix \ref{app:cem}); here the data are generated by the simulator which we assume to have access to.

 \paragraph{Imitating target behaviors through the Koopman operators} We consider the limit cycle dynamics